CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 ## Key references

-The workshop follows the internationally recognised methods for coastal blue carbon assessment.
-The primary reference is the **"Blue Carbon Manual"**:
+The workshop follows methods distilled from coastal blue carbon guides, particularily those focussed on the role of the practitioner on the groudn and the project coordinator to plan the project.
+A consistent guide referenced throughout is the **"Blue Carbon Manual"**:

 > Howard, J., Hoyt, S., Isensee, K., Telszewski, M., & Pidgeon, E. (eds.)
 (2014).
 > *Coastal Blue Carbon: Methods for assessing carbon stocks and emissions factors in
 > mangroves, tidal salt marshes, and seagrass meadows.* Conservation International,
-> Intergovernmental Oceanographic Commission of UNESCO, International Union for
-> Conservation of Nature.
-Arlington, Virginia, USA.

-*(Additional references to be added — e.g. region-specific eelgrass carbon studies and any Newfoundland-specific sources cited in the presentation.)*
+*(Additional references to be added )*

 ---